What You Will Learn

 - Sustain your security awareness program over the long term, going beyond changing behavior to changing culture

 - Measure the impact of your awareness program, track reduction in human risk, and communicate the program's value to leadership

 What You Will Receive

 This course provides you with the opportunity to join the SANS Security Awareness Community Forum, a private, invitation-only community of over 1,500 awareness officers who share resources and lessons learned.
 In addition, you will receive the following with the course:

-- Electronic courseware that includes printed slides with detailed notes for each slide
+- Printed + Electronic course books that include slides with detailed notes for each slide

 - Digital download package containing digital copies of all the labs, supplemental materials, reports, and examples